 Retroperitoneal lymph node dissection (RPLND)

-Occasionally men with testicular cancer need a retroperitoneal lymph node dissection (RPLND).
+Occasionally, if you have testicular cancer you need a retroperitoneal lymph node dissection (RPLND).

 This is an operation to remove the retroperitoneal lymph nodes at the back of your tummy (abdomen).

 When testicular cancer has spread to the retroperitoneal lymph nodes, you may need further surgery after having chemotherapy.
 Sometimes, a CT scan may show the lymph nodes are enlarged (longer than 1cm).
 They may have shrunk after chemotherapy, but are still bigger than they should be.
 This may mean the lymph nodes have cells inside that could become cancer in the future.
 Surgery to remove them is the only way of knowing for sure.